Python-GIS-book/site/source/part2/chapter-09/md/0-learning-objectives.md

 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 Chapter 9 provides details on using various online sources of geographic information in Python, including OpenStreetMap data, Web Feature Services, Web Coverage Services and remote databases.
+These skills will allow you to fetch most up-to-date data from online sources directly into Python without having to read or write data on your local machine.

 <!-- #endregion -->